wazuh/wazuh-documentation/source/installation-guide/index.rst

 - ``Wazuh API``: this component provides an interface to manage and monitor the configuration and deployment status of the Wazuh agents and the Wazuh managers.
 It is also used by the Wazuh web interface, which is the Wazuh Kibana plugin.

 - ``Filebeat``: is a lightweight shipper for forwarding the Wazuh manager alerts to Elasticsearch.
-This guide will install ``Filebeat-oss``, which is fully open source and `Apache 2.0-licensed`.
+This guide will install ``Filebeat-oss``, which is fully open-source and `Apache 2.0-licensed`.

 - ``Elasticsearch``: is a highly scalable full-text search and analytics engine.
 It will store all the alerts sent by the Wazuh manager.
+This guide will install ``Elasticsearch-oss``, which is fully open-source and `Apache 2.0-licensed`.

 - ``Kibana``: is a data visualization dashboard for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.
+This guide will install ``Open Distro for Kibana``, which is fully open-source and `Apache 2.0-licensed`.

 - ``Wazuh Kibana plugin``: lets users visualize and analyze Wazuh alerts stored in Elasticsearch.
-Provides statistics per Wazuh agent, search alerts and filter using different visualizations.
-It integrates with the Wazuh API to retrieve information about the Wazuh managers' and the Wazuh agents' configuration, logs, ruleset, groups and much more.
+Provides statistics per Wazuh agent, search alerts and, filter using different visualizations.
+It integrates with the Wazuh API to retrieve information about the Wazuh managers and the Wazuh agents configuration, logs, ruleset, groups, and much more.

 Grouped components
 ^^^^^^^^^^^^^^^^^^

 - ``Wazuh server``: collects and analyzes data from deployed Wazuh agents and sends the alerts to Elasticsearch.
-It runs the Wazuh manager, the Wazuh API and Filebeat.
+It runs the Wazuh manager, the Wazuh API, and Filebeat.

 - ``Elastic Stack``: the Open Distro for Elasticsearch and Kibana components can be installed on the same server.
 Both components installed together are called Elastic Stack.
 It runs Kibana with the Wazuh Kibana plugin.